 4. The age and density of chaparral has little to do with the occurrence of such large fires (large fires in southern California shrublands are driven primarily by weather, such as Santa Ana winds and drought).

 5. Chaparral has a high-intensity, crown fire regime, meaning when a fire burns it burns everything, frequently leaving behind an ashen landscape.
 This is in contrast to a "surface fire regime" found in dry Ponderosa pine forests in the American Southwest.
 Although there can be high-intensity patches where all the trees burn (high-severity), these fires typically burn at low-intensity, consuming mostly just the understory and leaving the larger trees unharmed except for occasssional fire scars.

 There are basically two kinds of wildland fires.

 1. Crown fires: where large, high-intensity fires take out all of the above-ground living material.
-Chaparral and many forest types, like the lodgepole pine forests in Yellowstone, are characterized by high-severity crown fires.
+Chaparral and many forest types, like the lodgepole pine forests in Yellowstone, are characterized by high-intensity crown fires where most, if not all, the trees are consumed (high-severity).
 This is a perfectly natural event.

-The important thing to remember about forests characterized by surface fires is that the size of the burn patches varies depending mostly on weather and climatic conditions.
-Long-term drought and low humidity plus wind can create conditions where a huge, high-severity fire "patch" can take out thousands of acres of trees.
-Conventional wisdom claims such large high-severity patches are unnatural and a product of past fire suppression efforts.
-This idea is being seriously challenged.
+The important thing to remember about forests characterized by surface fires is that the size of the burn patches varies depending on weather and climatic conditions.
+Long-term drought and low humidity plus wind can create conditions where a huge, high-severity fire "patch" can take out hundreds of acres of trees, burning through both dense and sparsely forested areas.
 Learn more by going to our Forest Fires page.

 A Crown Fire Regime where everything is taken out, setting the stage for a new, post-fire habitat.